 1. My child is new to programming.
 Will he / she be able to follow?

-Python Pros!
+The Python Pros!
 The Curious Mission to Mars course is designed for kids who have experience with coding in Python.
-If your child is new to programming, we recommend that your child completes Back to Basics: Zeroes to Python Heroes class first to get a solid foundation in Python and programming concepts.
+If your child is new to programming, we recommend that your child completes our Back to Basics: Zeroes to Python Heroes course first to get a solid foundation in Python and programming concepts.

 2. My child is younger than 10.
 Can he / she join?

-Python Pros!
+The Python Pros!
 The Curious Mission to Mars course is recommended for kids who are 10 and above.
-Your child should have completed our intermediate course, Puzzle Out with Python Programming class first, which can be found on our schedule page.
+Your child should have completed our intermediate course, Puzzle Out with Python Programming course first.

 3. I’ve enrolled my child, what will he/she need to bring?